|High Angle Rescue Dynamics & Rock Rescue|

 For the trip leader and serious climber, this is the next step.
 HARD & Wild assumes that the participant will primarily be using improvised systems and solutions to purely backcountry problems.
 It is best taken by climbers, cavers, river travelers, and others whose primary role may be leadership of outdoor groups, but whose situations may require the use of technical rope systems and related skills.
 This course assumes some previous basic knowledge of ropework and knots (i.e. Basic Rock course or equivalent).
 Based on the successful Rescue One for Wilderness Leaders course, the curriculum was completely revised in 1995 to add two extra days of intense training.
-In one week, HARD takes you beyond the basics and provides the tools to deal with more complicated accidents by expanding your skill set to include the Options System.
+In 2018 it was completely updated again to integrate the recent EMBC testing done in 2016.
+In one week, HARD takes you beyond the basics and provides the tools to deal with more complicated accidents by expanding your skill set to include the Options System and DCTTRS.

 The HARD & Wild - Level One course deals primarily with the single rope "self rescue" style of systems (SRT).
 First, we review basic ropehandling skills.
 Then we deal with improvised stretchers and carries.
 We begin the Options System by escaping the system and quickly add pulley system theory, simple raises and lowers.
-Next we deal with rappel rescues and the counterbalance system.
+Next we deal with rappel rescues, the counterbalance system and rescuing a lead climber.
 The proper use of prusiks and ascenders is added.
-We also introduce large scale two rope rescue system basics involving a litter.
+We also introduce \ two rope rescue DCTTRS basics involving a litter.
 Then we spend two days going over a complete array of crevasse rescue systems.
 Finally we top it off with a review and exam day where the Options System is put to the test.
 HARD and Wild won't necessarily stop an accident from happening, but it sure can help save your bacon if it does.
 Prerequisites: Basic Rock Climbing Course.
 Basic Snow & Ice and Intermediate Rock are highly recommended.

-HARD Rescue One - Professional assumes that the participant has a primary role in rescue or emergency services in either a full time, part time or volunteer capacity.
-Firefighters, EMTs, Paramedics, Police, Industrial Rescue and other emergency professionals have found this course to be a tremendous opportunity to expand their knowledge base.
+HARD Rescue One - Professional assumes that the participant has an interest in rescue or emergency services in either a full time, part time or volunteer capacity.
+Even experienced personnel have found this course to be a tremendous opportunity to expand their knowledge base.
 Many participants have noted that it has vastly increased their confidence in dealing with challenging situations well beyond the confines of the course.
-Course content is geared toward organized rescue response to technical rescue situations in terrain such as cliffs, embankments, canyons or natural confined spaces using appropriate rescue equipment as may be available to agencies with designated emergency roles.
+Course content is geared toward an organized rescue response to technical rescue situations in terrain such as cliffs, embankments, canyons or natural tight spaces using appropriate rescue equipment as may be available to those with designated emergency roles.
 Prerequisite: no previous background required.
 An introductory letter containing further details for prospective course applicants can be viewed online.

 Rescue Two takes off where Rescue One began.
-It best serves those who have a primary role in rescue or emergency services in either a full time, part time or volunteer capacity.
+It best serves those who have an interest in rescue or emergency services in either a full time, part time or volunteer capacity.
 After reviewing the fundamentals from Rescue One, more advanced anchors and advanced pulley system theory are introduced.
-A-frames, tripods and Quad pods come into play.
+Artificial High Directionals come into play.
 Wall pick-offs are studied.
 We dig into not just the Hows, but the Whys of rescue systems.

-Once the group is solid in the basics, we move to the spectacular horizontal rescue highlines and rescues in particularly difficult conditions.
+Once the group is solid in the basics, we move to the aerial ropeways and rescues in difficult conditions.
 Participants role play as team leader and are trained to develop a critical eye for rope systems.
-This course is ideal for the professional who wants a solid background in a wide range of situations with an eye to becoming a rescue team leader.
+This course is ideal for the student who wants a more comprehensive background in a wide range of situations with an eye to becoming a rescue team leader.
 Prerequisite: HARD Rescue One.